gtxaspec/wz_mini_hacks/README.md

 * CIFS Supported
 * Play .WAV files using "aplay <file> <vol>" command
 * iptables included
+* Use your camera as a backup Web Camera!

-* Inspired by HclX and WyzeHacks!
-Bless you for all your work!
-You are the master!
+* Inspired by HclX, bakueikozo, and mnakada!

 ## Coming Soon
 * onvif - maybe